-An arrhythmia is an abnormal heart rhythm usually caused by an electrical "short circuit" in the heart.
+An arrhythmia is an abnormal heart rhythm.
+Most arrythmias are caused by an electrical "short circuit" in the heart.

 The heart normally beats in a consistent pattern, but an arrhythmia can make it beat too slowly, too quickly, or irregularly.
-This can cause the heart muscle's pumping function to work erratically, which can lead to a variety of symptoms, including fatigue, dizziness, and chest pain.
+This erratic pumping can lead to a variety of symptoms, including fatigue, dizziness, and chest pain.

 What Causes Arrhythmias?

-The heart has its own conduction system, or electrical system, that sends electrical signals around the heart, telling it when to contract and pump blood throughout the body.
-The electrical signals originate from a group of cells in the right atrium, called the sinus node.
-The sinus node functions as the heart's pacemaker and makes sure the heart is beating at a normal and consistent rate.
-The sinus node normally increases the heart rate in response to factors like exercise, emotions, and stress, and slows the heart rate during sleep.
+The electrical signals start from a group of cells called the sinus node, located in the right atrium.
+The sinus node acts as the heart's pacemaker and makes sure the heart is beating at a normal and consistent rate.
+The sinus node normally speeds up the heart rate in response to things like exercise, emotions, and stress, and slows the heart rate during sleep.

-However, sometimes the electrical signals flowing through the heart don't "communicate" properly with the heart muscle, and the heart can start beating in an abnormal pattern — an arrhythmia (also called dysrhythmia).
+But sometimes the electrical signals don't "communicate" properly with the heart muscle, and the heart can start beating in an abnormal rhythm — this is an arrhythmia (also called dysrhythmia).

 Signs and Symptoms

-Because arrhythmias can cause the heart to beat less effectively, blood flow to the brain and to the rest of the body can be interrupted.
-If the heart is beating too fast, its chambers can't fill with the proper amount of blood.
-If it's beating too slowly or irregularly, the proper amount of blood can't be pumped out to the body.
+Arrhythmias make the heart beat less effectively, interrupting blood flow to the brain and the rest of the body.
+When the heart beats too fast, its chambers can't fill with enough blood.
+When it beats too slowly or irregularly, it can't pump enough blood out to the body.

 - palpitations (a feeling of fluttering or pounding in the chest)